acegoal07/discordjs-pagination/wiki/Home.md

 - `.setButtons(buttons)`
    - Optional.
 Accepts an array of `PageButtonBuilder`.
    - If you skip this, default buttons are generated automatically.
+- `.setExtraRows(extraRows)`
+   - Optional.
+Accepts an array of `ActionRowBuilder` instances to add extra rows of components to the paginator.
 - `.config(settings)`
    - Optional configuration for timeout, interaction behaviour and more.
 - `.paginate()`